benarmston/cabal-constraints/README.md

            , time == 1.4.0.1
            , unix == 2.6.0.1
 ```

+A single mandatory argument must be provided which is the path to the
+`setup-config` file to use.
+The file will be located under the `dist`
+directory.
+Usually there will be a single `setup-config` file which can be
+found by running `find dist -name setup-config` from the root directory of the
+project.
+If your project has more than one such file, it is likely because
+you have built it either with and without sandboxes or with multiple
+sandboxes.
+You probably want the most recently modified file which can be
+found with `ls -tr $( find dist -name setup-config ) | tail -n1`.

 To use these constraints for reproducible builds, one should make use of the
 new sandbox feature of `cabal-install` 1.18.
 The constraints can be redirected